 - Piece of white or colored construction paper

-2. Color the printable cut out items.
+- Color “packing items” on the printable and cut out items.

-3. Paste the envelope onto the middle of the construction paper, with flap up and “pocket” opened toward you.
+- Paste the envelope onto the middle of the construction paper, with flap up and “pocket” opened toward you.

-6. Use the yarn for the camel’s tail.
+- Use the yarn for the camel’s tail.

 - Read the Bible or tell the Abraham and Sarah story while allowing the child to “pack” the camel with the cutouts (put the cutouts inside the camel envelope), making sure to focus on discussing how Abraham and Sarah put their TRUST in God.